 The buckets are filled with a 2:1 ration of sugar water.
 To the sugar water, we add 1 tablespoon of Fumidil-B to prevent nosema during the winter.
+We also add a couple of tablespoons of Honey B Healthy food supplement, find the recipe to make your own in this post.
 The sugar is mixed into very warm water and then the buckets sit in the house for a few hours to reach room temperature.

 Each beehive lid has a 1-inch hole drilled into it.
 We keep small caps on these during the summer and remove them when it’s time to set the feeders out.
 The buckets go upsidedown and the screen goes over the hole in the lid.
 Gravity will keep the sugar water in the bucket, although a little will spill out when turning the bucket over.
 Now the bees can have access to the sugar water.

 These top feeders don’t take up precious space inside the brood box where frames need to be.
 We usually have to refill these buckets once or twice before winter.